 H E A (Eddy) Campbell

-A professor of mathematics, Dr. H E A (Eddy) Campbell holds two degrees from Memorial University of Newfoundland and a Ph.D. from the University of Toronto.
+H.E.A.
+(Eddy) Campbell is the 18th president and vice-chancellor of the University of New Brunswick, Canada's oldest English language university.
+An internationally recognized professor of mathematics, Dr. Campbell holds two degrees from Memorial University of Newfoundland and a Ph.D. from the University of Toronto.

-Dr. Campbell has extensive experience in university administration, having served as President and Vice-Chancellor (Acting) and Vice-President (Academic) at Memorial University in St. John's, Newfoundland.
-He also served as Associate Dean of the Faculty of Arts and Science and as Professor and Head of the Department of Mathematics and Statistics at Queen's University in Kingston, Ontario.
+Prior to joining UNB, Dr. Campbell served as acting president and vice-chancellor and vice-president (academic) at Memorial University of Newfoundland.
+He also served as associate dean of the faculty of arts and science and as a professor and head of the department of mathematics and statistics at Queen's University.